ZhenyingZhu/StudyNotes/SystemDesign.md

 - periodically merge segments.
 - to recover from crash, while the memtable is in memory, every writes also write to a disk file that is not sorted.
 - Log-structured Merge-Tree (LSM-Tree)
 - full-text index: given a word in a search query, find all the documents have this word (term) using a term dictionary. **Q**: the latest segment might have some duplicate appears in previous segments, how to maintain a global index?
+From below the index is not global.
 - Use bloom filters: a mem-efficient data struture for approximating the contents of a set.
 Tells if a key doesn't appear in the DB.
 - size-tiered tied compaction: newer and smaller SSTables merged into older and larger SSTables
 - leveled compaction: key range is split into smaller SSTables.
 Older data is moved into separate levels.